-Two normally closed (NC) thermostats protect the machine from excessive operating temperatures.
-These thermostats are wired in series and are connected to the control board.
-One of the thermostats is located on the output rectifier heatsink and the other is located on the main transformer.
-Excessive temperatures may be caused by a lack of cooling air or operating the machine beyond its duty cycle or output rating.
+Two thermostats provide secondary thermal protection, are wired in series and are connected to the control board.
+One of these thermostats is located on the output rectifier heatsink and the other is located on the main inverter transformer.
+These protect the machine against reduced airflow or overload.
 If excessive operating temperatures should occur, the thermostats will prevent output from the machine.
+The fan will remain ON, a thermal fault will be logged and the thermal LED will be lit.

+One thermostat provides auxiliary thermal protection.
+It is located on the auxiliary transformer and is connected to the switch board.
+It protects the machine against receptacle overload and misconnect overheating.
+If the thermostat opens, the fan and the output will remain ON.
+There is no thermal fault logged.

-The thermal light, located on the front of the machine, will be illuminated.
-The thermostats are self-resetting once the machine cools sufficiently.
-If the thermostat shutdown was caused by excessive output or duty cycle and the fan is operating normally, the power switch may be left on and the reset should occur within a 15-minute period.
-If the fan is not turning or the air intake louvers are obstructed, then the power must be removed from the machine, and the fan problem or air obstruction corrected.
+The thermostats are self-resetting once the machine cools sufficiently or any overload is cleared.
+If the thermostat shutdown was caused by excessive output or duty cycle and the fan is operating normally, the power switch may be left ON and the reset should occur within a 15 minute period.
+If the fan is not turning or the air intake louvers are obstructed, then the power must be removed from the machine and the fan problem or air obstruction corrected.